mapascoletivos/webapp/README.md

-# YBY Client
+# Mapas Coletivos Web App

-This a default YBY client.
-Built on Angular.js, it's an application that connects to a Yby server.
+Built on Angular.js, it's an application that connects to Mapas Coletivos API service.

 ## Installing